When copying large chunks of data from one database to another prior to Oracle, you had to choose among several options,

 The initial tablespace cannot be transported by itself because it refers to something outside of itself.
 You could transport the two tablespaces as a set, however, assuming that the two only

-Look at the SlideShow below to see a demonstration of the steps for transporting a tablespace.
+reference each other.
+Look at the following series of images below to see a demonstration of the steps for transporting a tablespace.

 First step in the process is to change the tablespace you wish to transport into READ ONLY status.